kerberos-io/machinery/docker/README.md

 # Docker

-This branch contains a docker file which builds the web repository for the x86 architecture.
+This branch contains a docker file which builds the machinery repository for the x86 architecture.

 https://hub.docker.com/r/kerberos/machinery/